edwin-g/learn-redux/README.md

    1. Create src/store
    2. npm install react-redux
    3. Make the redux store available to react with `<Provider />`
+   4. Use of connect() to expose the store to a component for accessing data with selectors
-   4. Use of connect() to expose the store to a component for accessing data or trigger a dispatch
+   5. Use of connect() to expose the store to a component for trigger a dispatch
+   6. Dispatch take action that is use by reducer